 Voiding bill payments and what to expect

-- Reasons a payment may need to be voided
+- Reasons you may need to void a payment

 - Options for dealing with a missing check